Content Formatting Tips: How to Structure Text to Keep Readers Engaged

 But how do you keep them reading and engaging with the content?

-Readers have short attention spans, so creating a visually appealing, easy-to-read piece of content will play a part in its success.
+Readers have short attention spans, so creating a visually appealing, easy-to-read piece of content will contribute to its success.

-Once you’ve done the work of crafting a strong headline and writing a compelling article, don’t forget about optimizing your text structure to keep a reader’s attention.
+Even if you’ve done the work of crafting a strong headline and writing a compelling article, you cannot overlook optimizing your text structure to keep a reader’s attention.
 Here are a few content formatting tips to keep in mind before you publish a new post.

 Make text consumable by breaking it up.